L1nk404/Course-Notes-Hub/Assembly/obisidian/Data.md

 The base address is the label name and it requires 3 parameters :
 1. **offset_address** - This is the distance (in bytes) from the base address to the desired element within the array.
 If the elements in the array are of type int (which typically have a size of 4 bytes), and you want to access the third element, the offset would be $2 * 4$ (because array indexing starts from 0).
 Therefore, the offset would be 8 bytes.
 To calculate the address of the specific element, we use
 $$
-	Element Address=Base Address+(Index×Element Size)
+	ElementAddress=BaseAddress+(Index\times ElementSize)
 $$

+> [!NOTE]
-        (!)
-The offset_address is often left as 0 because the actual offset is calculated using the index and size.
+> The offset_address is often left as 0 because the actual offset is calculated using the index and size.
 This is why it appears as 0 or is omitted.
 The index and size together form the effective offset.

 2. **index** - The index of the required element.
 3. **size** - size of the target element in bytes.